An introduction to the categorical p-adic Langlands program

 \subsubsection{The $p$-adic local Langlands correspondence for $\GL_2(\Q_p)$}

-The $p$-adic local Langlands correspondence, associating admissible continuous unitary $p$-adic Banach space representations $\Pi(\rho)$ of $\GL_2(\Q_p)$ to two dimensional continuous representations $\rho: \Gal_{\Q_p} \to \GL_2(L)$, was first proposed by Breuil for those representations $\rho$ that are potentially semistable with distinct Hodge--Tate weights \cite{BreuilGL2I, BreuilGL2II}.
+The $p$-adic local Langlands correspondence, associating admissible continuous unitary $p$-adic Banach space representations $\Pi(\rho)$ of $\GL_2(\Q_p)$ to two dimensional continuous representations $\rho: \Gal_{\Q_p} \to \GL_2(L)$, was first proposed by Breuil for those representations $\rho$ that are potentially semistable with distinct Hodge--Tate weights \cite{BreuilGL2I, BreuilGL2II, BreuilSemistable}.

 More precisely, Breuil proposed in this context that $\Pi(\rho)$ should be constructed as a certain completion of the locally algebraic representation $\Pi(\rho)_{\alg}$ obtained by tensoring together the smooth representation of $\GL_2(\Q_p)$ attached to $\WD(\rho)$ (the Weil--Deligne representation underlying the Dieudonn\'e module of the potentially semistable representation $\rho$) with a finite dimensional algebraic representation of $\GL_2(\Q_p)$ encoding the Hodge--Tate weights of $\rho$.
 (The representation~$\Pi(\rho)_\alg$ contains a locally algebraic type~$\sigma$, and Breuil's proposal was motivated by the Breuil--M\'ezard conjecture.)
-Furthermore, in the case when $\rho$ is crystabelline or semistabelline (i.e.\ becomes crystalline, or semistable, upon restriction to a finite abelian extension of $\Q_p$), he made his proposal completely explicit: namely, in the irreducible crystabelline case, he proposed that $\Pi(\rho)$ should be the universal unitary completion of $\Pi(\rho)_{\alg}$, while in the genuinely (i.e.\ non-crystabelline) irreducible semistabelline case, he proposed that $\Pi(\rho)$ should be a certain explicit completion of $\Pi(\rho)_{\alg}$ depending on the $\CL$-invariant of~$\rho$.
-The motivation for proposing the universal unitary completion as the candidate for $\Pi(\rho)$ in the irreducible crystabelline case is that in this case there is no ``extra'' $p$-adic Hodge theoretic data carried by $\rho$ besides that already carried by $\Pi(\rho)_{\alg}$ (that is, there is no $\CL$-invariant or the like in this case), and the universal unitary completion is the only evident choice of completion available that doesn't depend on any additional choices.
+Furthermore, in the case when $\rho$ is crystabelline or semistabelline (i.e.\ becomes crystalline, or semistable, upon restriction to a finite abelian extension of $\Q_p$), he made his proposal completely explicit, in the sense that he made a specific proposal as to what $\Pi(\rho)$ should be: namely, in the irreducible crystabelline case, he proposed that $\Pi(\rho)$ should be the universal unitary completion (in the sense of~\cite{MR2181093}) of $\Pi(\rho)_{\alg}$, while in the irreducible genuinely semistabelline (i.e.\ non-crystabelline) case, he proposed that $\Pi(\rho)$ should be a certain completion of $\Pi(\rho)_{\alg}$ depending on the $\CL$-invariant of~$\rho$.
+(As we elaborate on below, there is still an inexplicit aspect to this proposal, in so far as it is not obvious how to actually compute these universal unitary completions in any concrete fashion.)